Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 Video editing companies are the safer bet.

-They offer consistent availability and editing quality, standard turnover times, professional customer service, and predictable pricing.
+Companies offer consistent availability and editing quality, standard turnover times, professional customer service, and predictable pricing.